GOALS Baltimore Rules

-- There must be a parent/coach to accompany all players under 18 on the field.
+- There must be a coach or parent to accompany all players under 18 on the field.

-- Proper attire is mandatory, including shirt and shoes.
+- Proper attire is mandatory, including proper shirt and shoes.

 - There is a limit of 3 coaches per team in the bench area during games.

-- No drink or food allowed on turf or the court fields.
+- NO drink or food allowed on turf fields or the sports court.